Royal Commission into the Management of Police Informants: Stuart Bateson

 On 1-2 July, 19-22, 28 November and 2 December 2019, Victoria Police Commander Stuart Bateson appeared before the Royal Commission and responded during questioning that he did not believe the role of representing criminals and being a police informer were incompatible.
 Although Bateson admitted that it was "a bit murky" being a human source whilst representing someone after previously representing the key witness against them and they have an absolute right to legal representation, he did not agree that people were entitled to independent legal representation.

 Bateson also admitted destroying an unsigned draft witness statement after the witness altered what they told police citing security reasons and did not tell the court that their evidence had changed.
-In response, council assisting queried the significance of a witness changing their statement from "I didn't think it was going to be a murder" to "I think there was going to be a murder" after a visit from Gobbo who had been sceptical of the truth of the statement, to which to which Bateson replied "when I'm getting asked questions in the witness box ... it's clear that the final product is the only product."
+In response, counsel assisting queried the significance of a witness changing their statement from "I didn't think it was going to be a murder" to "I think there was going to be a murder" after a visit from Gobbo who had been sceptical of the truth of the statement, to which to which Bateson replied "when I'm getting asked questions in the witness box ... it's clear that the final product is the only product."